 You can also define your own patterns, so that you could quickly access your specific technical debt items in the TODO window.

-To define a custom TODO pattern
+Define a custom TODO pattern

 Click Add on the toolbar.